Find us on Facebook!

 Eligibility Requirements

-Eligibility varies depending upon clinic location, and program or service.
-Liability will be verified by CGC.
+Eligibility varies depending on center location and program or service.
+Consumer liability will be verified by CGC.

 How to Access Services or Schedule Appointments